survivejs/site/drafts/nextjs-interview.md

 </p>

-I started working with JavaScript when I was stydying at the university.
-Then I involved with Joomla and Status.net as a part of Google Summer of Code.
-That's my introduction to Open Source.
-Then I started working with Meteor related projects and founded kadira.io.
-(It was a performance monitoring solution for Meteor).
+I started working with JavaScript while I was studying at university.
+After this I had my first introduction to open source - I got involved with Joomla and Status.net as a part of Google Summer of Code.

-At that time, I started React Storybook with my colleagues at Kadira.
+My work started to turn towards Meteor-related projects next and I founded kadira.io, a performance monitoring solution for Meteor.
+At Kadira, I started React Storybook with my colleagues, but eventually we needed to shut down Kadira.
-Then we had to shutdown Kadira.

-In late 2016, I discovered Next.js and started to contributing to it.
-After we formally shutdown Kadira, I joined ZEIT to maintain Next.js and take it further.
+In late 2016, I discovered Next.js and started contributing to it.
+After Kadira's formal shutdown, I joined ZEIT to maintain Next.js and take it further.

 ## How would you describe *Next.js* to someone who has never heard of it?

-I think everyone familiar with the concept of JavaScripr fatigue.
-Basically, creating a web app with JavaScript is hard.
-You need to learn about React, Webpack, Redux, React Router and the list goes on.
+I think everyone is familiar with the concept of JavaScript fatigue.
+Basically, creating a web app with JavaScript can be hard with all of the packages that we have today.
+React, webpack, Redux, React Router join many more other libraries and tools that one may need to learn to create advanced applications.

-But creating a simple PHP app is pretty simple.
+In comparison, creating a simple PHP app is still pretty simple today.
 You just create some files and deploy them.

 With Next.js we let developers to build apps just like they might do that with PHP.
 Just create some pages by exporting a React component and deploy your app.
 No need to setup Webpack or do any special routing and state management.

 It support Server Side Rendering by default.
 It's also highly optimized for modern day web performance.